Dorset Theatre Festival announces summer schedule

 Rounding out the season will be the Neil Simon classic comedy "Barefoot in the Park."

 In addition to the four Main Stage productions, DTF will continue its contributions to new play development with its presentation of three original works by nationally recognized playwrights Adam Rapp, Samuel Hunter and the musical writing team of Tajlei Levis and John Mercurio.
 The season will finish with a special presentation in September of the acclaimed one man show This Verse Business/Robert Frost, featuring TV star Gordon Clapp.
 "We are excited to continue to bring hit plays starring the most talented actors, designers and directors working today to this beautiful region.
+Nothing thrills me more than presenting good plays, whether they are from the classic canon or cutting edge - plays that make you think and feel something - theatre that matters," Janis said.

 For more information or to purchase season passes or individual tickets, call 802-867-2223 or go to www.dorsettheatrefestival.org.
+The following is a schedule of plays and events:

 June 19 - July 7